dmyersturnbull/dmyersturnbull.github.io/contents/convention/apis.md

 ### Encoding specific types

-#### Dates and times
+#### Datetimes

 Use [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339), including a UTC offset.
-Note that the UTC offset is written with a hyphen, not a minus sign.
+Note that the UTC offset is written with a hyphen (technically a hyphen-minus), not a minus sign.
 Use only IANA timezones.
+Note that OpenAPI uses this format for `date-time` and `date` types.
 For example:

 ```json